A Confidence Machine for Sparse High-Order Interaction Model: Problem Statement

 \subsection{Conformal prediction}

 A mere point estimation is insufficient for risk-sensitive automated decision-making problems \cite{rudin2019stop,angelino2018learning,das2019interpretable}, such as in medical diagnosis and criminal justice.
-In such high-stake decision-making problems, if the estimators are equipped with the associated confidence information, the decision maker will be more informed and sufficiently confident to make a prudent decision when the stakes are high. \paragraph{Full-CP:} Given a labelled dataset ${\mc{D}}_n$ and a new observation $x_{n+1}$, the goal of full-CP framework is to construct a set of likely values $\mc{C}(x_{n+1})$ of unobserved $y_{n+1}$ with a valid statistical coverage guarantee \cite{vovk2005algorithmic,shafer2008tutorial}, \ie,
+In such high-stake decision-making problems, if the estimators are equipped with the associated confidence information, the decision maker will be more informed and sufficiently confident to make a prudent decision when the stakes are high.

+\textbf{Full-CP:} Given a labelled dataset ${\mc{D}}_n$ and a new observation $x_{n+1}$, the goal of full-CP framework is to construct a set of likely values $\mc{C}(x_{n+1})$ of unobserved $y_{n+1}$ with a valid statistical coverage guarantee \cite{vovk2005algorithmic,shafer2008tutorial}, \ie,

 where \(\alpha \in [0, 1]\) determines the level of confidence.
 If we define a prediction function $\mu(\cdot)$ that maps the input $X$ to the output $y$, then the essential idea of constructing a full-CP set is to fit a model $\mu_{\tau}(\cdot)$ with the augmented data $\mc{D}_n \cup (x_{n+1},\tau)$ for every possible candidate $\tau \in \mb{R}$ and compare the prediction error of each instances.
 More precisely, let \( y(\tau) = [y_1, \ldots, y_n, \tau]^\top \in \mb{R}^{n+1} \) be a vector augmented with $\tau$.
 We define a score function that measures how well the model can predict each output variables; with the constraint that it should not depend on the order of the data instances \cite{lei2019fast}.
-One such conformity score function generally used in linear regression setting is the (coordinate-wise) absolute residual i.e.
+One such conformity score function generally used in linear regression setting is the (coordinate-wise) absolute residual \ie,

 where we stack the input vectors in the design matrix $X = [x_1, \ldots, x_{n+1}]^\top$ in $\mb{R}^{(n+1) \times p}$.
-The conformity function can now be defined as
+The conformity function can now be defined as:

 which evaluates how the prediction of the candidate $\tau$ using the fitted model $\mu_{\tau}(x_{n+1})$ is ranked compared to the prediction of the previously observed data $y_{i}$ using $\mu_{\tau}(x_{i})$.
 The conformal set is defined as: